 Borrowing increased in 2011-12 by £38.9 million, being a 15% rise.
-In benchmarking undertaken by Audit Scotland, from analysis of the unaudited accounts of Scotland's 32 local authorities, the Council has the highest level of net external debt of all the local authorities.
+In benchmarking undertaken by Audit Scotland, from analysis of the unaudited accounts of Scotland's 32 local authorities, the Council has the highest level of net external debt when taken as a proportion of revenue expenditure (166%) and per head of population (£3,500 per head).